zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 ```

 By default, each stack component is assumed to be in a provisioned and running
 state.
-However, if you are dealing with a component, which require you to manage
+However, if you are dealing with a component which requires you to manage
 its state, you can overwrite these methods.
 Once your implementation is
 complete, you can use either: